jesusleon1995/dinero/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven Dinero tests.
+Utilities to generate test vectors for the data-driven Fucking tests.

 Usage: